UNDP-Data/geohub-data-pipeline/README.md

         cd geohub-data-pipeline

 3. Copy the `.env` file in to the root directory of the repository.
+Copy `.env.example` to create your `.env`.
 This file will contain the environment variables that are used by the app.
 The following variables are required:

 - `AZURE_STORAGE_CONNECTION_STRING`
 - `SERVICE_BUS_CONNECTION_STRING`